anjalis17/win2024-cs107e-project/README.md

  - Anjali:
    - the codebase architecture of the game!!
 From the structuring of the tetris game pieces, the use of function pointers in being able to iterate through game pieces with a variety of functions, and the decomposition scheme, I think the design is efficient and easy to work with :) It made adding features super easy!
      - "Anjali's architecture is super modular and easy to work with" ~ Aditi, when she changed the blocks to be beveled on the spot during lab :O
    - TUCK!
-The tuck feature was a bit tricky to implement, but I was able to integrate it without too much trouble (also thanks to my architecture; I'm thankful I spent time drawing it out / thinking about it in the beginning!) and it adds so much to the game, we think!
+(This is the feature where the user can slide an immediately fallen piece left/right before it locks in place... an advanced Tetris tactic! ;)) This tuck feature was tricky to implement, but I was able to integrate it quite smoothly (also thanks to my architecture; I'm thankful I spent time drawing it out / thinking about it in the beginning!).
+It adds so much to the game, we think!
    - It took quite an adventure to figure out that in C header files, when declaring const variables, they must be declared using extern... otherwise, we get "multiple definition" errors from the linker :O
-   - I'm proud of both mine and Aditi's effort, how we worked together/divided up the project, our integration, and our enthusiasm to keep adding new features and push ourselves! <3 I'm also super happy seeing our end product!
+   - I'm proud of both mine and Aditi's effort, how we worked together/divided up the project, our integration, and our enthusiasm to keep adding new features and touches and push ourselves! <3 I'm also super happy seeing our end product!
 YAY!
  - Both:
    - the game is addictive!
 I'm not sure if we spent more time debugging or playing hahaha :)